Are you curious if your female ball python is pregnant?

 Watch for the pre-lay shed and begin counting 30 days after this shed.

 How Long Does It Take For A Ball Python Egg To Hatch?

-After laying her eggs, the female ball python will wrap herself around them to protect them.
+After laying her eggs, the female ball python wraps herself around them to protect them.

-In captivity, if you’re breeding pythons, you’ll want to move the eggs to an incubator (we like this one).
+If you’re breeding pythons in captivity, you’ll want to move the eggs to an incubator.

 The python may hiss at you when you go to unwrap her from around the eggs, but you likely won’t get bit if you move confidently.